dotnet/runtimelab/src/coreclr/nativeaot/docs/mint.md

 The native build defines `NATIVEAOT_MINT` which can be used to conditionally compile Mono/NativeAOT code.
 There are Mono shims in `Runtime/mint/inc/monoshim` to make the C compiler happy.

 **FIXME** `config.h` - The Mono build auto-generates a `config.h` file based on some `autoconf`-style probing of the system.
-In the interest of expediency, we will have a pre-generated `monoshim/config-osx-arm64.h` with the relevant defines, and as a consequence the project only builds on Apple M1 machines.
+In the interest of expediency, we have pre-generated `prebuilt/osx-arm64/config.h` (and also for `linux-x64`) with the relevant defines, and as a consequence the project only builds on Apple M1 or Linux x64 machines.

 ## HelloMint - the sample app